Putts Creek Wildlife Management Area

 Putts Creek WMA is located in Wildlife Management Unit 5G.
 Waterfowl, deer, turkey, and gray squirrel entice hunters to Putts Creek while beavers and muskrats attract the interest of trappers.
 (View hunting seasons and trapping seasons)

 A marked trail from the parking area will take you to your choice of three scenic observation points.
 Each overlooks the marsh from different locations.
 These moderate, level footpaths can be used for additional outdoor recreation, such as hiking, snowshoeing, cross-country skiing, and education.
-A variety of species can be found in the area, including:
+Use the Wildlife Management Area Mammal Checklist (PDF) (85KB) and the Wildlife Management Area Bird Checklist (PDF) (240 KB) as a wildlife viewing guides.

 Take State Route 9N/22 to Lake Road, approximately 0.5 miles north of the 4-way stop near Ticonderoga.
 Turn east onto Lake Road - turn right if coming from south or turn left if coming from the north.
 Take Lake Road east 0.5 mile to Wolcott Road.
 Turn right onto Wolcott Road.
 Take Wolcott Road east approximately 0.3 miles and turn right onto a short gravel road that leads to a 5 car parking area located just west of the railroad crossing.
 Look for the large DEC sign marking the entrance of this road. - Get Google Map Driving Directions (Leaves DEC website)